 Sturdy, stackable, and standardized containers work best with automated systems.
 And IFCO RPCs offer these advantages.
 As retailers turn to automation to meet supply chain demands and make their logistics more efficient, they can rely on IFCO to help them.

-Not one tab, not one latch, not one air hole in an IFCO reusable plastic container (RPC) is intended as decoration.
+Not one tab, not one latch, not one air hole in an IFCO reusable packaging container (RPC) is intended as decoration.
 Each feature serves a technical necessity and the containers’ aesthetics arise from functionality.
 When selecting IFCO RPCs for automated systems, teams of IFCO engineers work closely with retailers as well as equipment manufacturers to make sure that the containers are truly fit for purpose.
 It can be stability to keep the container securely in the stack or it might be there to make it compatible with another product.
 It might be a feature that allows the RPC to move optimally on a conveyor or to provide better ventilation during refrigeration."